harpreetSinghGuller/Data-Science-with-Python-Basics/README.md

-# Data-Science-with-Python-Basics
+# Data-Science-with-Python-
-Basic Tutorials in python for Data Science
+Basic Algorithms in python for Data Science